Employee Health and Safety

 ORIX promotes initiatives aimed at improving employee health and safety so that all employees—who are all considered valuable assets—can maximize their strengths and continue working long-term in a healthy state, both physically and mentally.

-Health Management Promotion System
+Health Management Promotion Policy

-With the motto of “ensuring the health and safety of Group employees and their families,” the company and health insurance association work together to develop a Group health promotion business (collaborative health*).
+With the motto of “ensuring the health and safety of Group employees and their families,” the company and Health Insurance Association work together to develop a Group health promotion business (collaborative health*).

 [Company’s Role]

-Promote the creation of workplaces where employees can work consistently in good physical and mental health while exhibiting their full potential
+Promote the creation of workplaces where employees can work consistently in good physical and mental health while exhibiting their full potential.

 [Health Insurance Association’s Role]

-Build a complete support system for “peace of mind” and “preventive health,” and promote the health business in cooperation with the company
+Build a complete support system for “peace of mind” and “preventive health,” and promote the health business in cooperation with the company.

 Health Promotion System

-Absenteeism: When employees are absent from work owing to illness or poor health
+Absenteeism: When employees are absent from work owing to illness or poor health.

-Presenteeism: When employees are present at work, but not performing up to their full potential owing health issues
+Presenteeism: When employees are present at work, but not performing up to their full potential owing health issues.

 【Health Advisory】